 Since Sloww bridges the ancient and current worlds, I was searching for something visually timeless yet modern.
-I eventually came across serifs and slab serifs—stumbling upon the Rokkit typeface.
+I eventually came across serifs and slab serifs—stumbling upon the Rokkitt typeface.
 It’s spaced, balanced, and lightweight (representing the modern), yet it’s a serif typeface (representing the ancient).

-I read the story of Rokkit.
+I read the story of Rokkitt.
 In 2011, the typeface was started by Vernon Adams, a lifelong artist and typeface designer, who was “inspired by the type forms of a number of distinctive geometric slab serifs, sometimes called Egyptians, popular in the late nineteenth and early to mid twentieth centuries.”³

 On May 23, 2014, Vernon was involved in a tragic accident on his way home that left him with brain and other physical injuries.
 After over two years of fighting, he surrendered and passed away in August 2016.

-In 2016, Kalapi Gajjar picked up and completed Vernon’s original work to the Rockitt font—releasing a substantial update in the process.
+In 2016, Kalapi Gajjar picked up and completed Vernon’s original work to the Rokkitt font—releasing a substantial update in the process.
 This is the beauty of humanity, combinatorial creativity, and synthesizing.
 Everything is a remix.
 We pick up where the last person left off.